xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

 1. `LP Details https://midgard.ninerealms.com/v2/member/{address}`
 1. `Pool List https://midgard.ninerealms.com/v2/pools `

-See if the the pool is valid
+See if the pool is valid
 See if their wallet is a member of the pool.
-See if the addtion was single sided or dual sided.
+See if the addition was single sided or dual sided.

 Work out basis points